Lewis Ratcliff

-Lewis Ratcliff (born April 24, 1981) is a retired professional lacrosse player.
+Lewis Ratcliff (born April 24, 1981) is an English-Canadian former professional lacrosse player.
 Originally from London, England, Ratcliff moved to Victoria at the age of 7.

 NLL career

 Ratcliff was drafted 49th overall by the Calgary Roughnecks in the 2001 NLL entry draft.
 In 2004, the Roughnecks won the Champion's Cup, defeating the Buffalo Bandits in Buffalo.
 In 2006, Ratcliff was named MVP of the NLL All-Star Game, scoring 4 goals, one of which was the game winner with only 4.4 seconds left in the game.

 On March 25, 2008, Ratcliff was traded to the Toronto Rock for forward Josh Sanderson.
 After a single season in Toronto, Ratcliff was traded back west to the Washington Stealth along with Tyler Codron and Joel Dalgarno in a blockbuster deal for former NLL MVP Colin Doyle.
 He stayed with the Stealth through their move to Vancouver, and announced his retirement on February 6, 2015.